AkhilByteWrangler/mr-BrainyMcPaperFace/README.md

 3. Set up your OpenAI API key:

-Create an .env file in the backend directory and add your OpenAI API key to models.py line 12:
+Add your OpenAI API key to models.py line 12:

 ```bash
 openai.api_key = "ENTER YOUR OPENAI API KEY HERE, OR ELSE IT WON'T RUN :)"
 ```

+You can generate one at https://openai.com/index/openai-api/.

 4. Run the Flask server: